The Difference Between Sterile, Distilled and Deionized Water

 What is the process

-However, when the water reaches the Earth’s surfaces, it is already full of dirt, soot, and other contaminants attached to the droplets.
-This makes it unsuitable for use as distilled water.
+However, when water reaches the Earth’s surface, it is already full of dirt, soot, and other contaminants attached to the droplets, making it unsuitable for use as distilled water.

 How to Distill Water

-- Tie a cup to the handle on the pot’s lid.
+• Tie a cup to the handle on the pot’s lid.
 The cup should hang right-side-up.
-When the lid is upside down, make sure the cup does not touch the water.
+Ensure the lid does not touch the water when it is upside down.

-- Boil the water for twenty minutes.
-The steam then turns into liquid and should slide down into the hanging cup.
-This collected water becomes distilled water.
+• Boil the water for twenty minutes.
+The steam will turn into a liquid, which should slide into the hanging cup.
+This collected water will become distilled water.

 Here is another way of distilling your water.

-- Place a receiver flask (bowl) into your pot.
-Make sure it floats well enough and does not sink.
+• Place a receiver flask (bowl) into your pot.
+Make sure it floats well enough to avoid sinking.

-- Put ice on top of the lid.
-The ice cools the distillate to speed and improves the condensation which happens in the receiver flask.
+• Put ice on top of the lid.
+The ice cools the distillate to speed and improves the condensation in the receiver flask.
 This collected water becomes the distilled water.

 What are the Uses of Distilled Water

-In research laboratories, distilled water is also highly important for molecular studies and procedures.
+In research laboratories, distilled water is important for molecular studies and procedures.

 Here are other common uses of distilled water: